crypticwisdom/spark-tutorial-with-pyspark/spark-with-jupyter/spark.md

 ---

-# Krish Naik - PySpark Tutorial:
-### Installation and Reading data

-- You can install PySpark from the jupyter noteboo directly like:
+* You can install PySpark from the jupyter notebook directly like:
-  - !pip install pyspark
+  `!pip install pyspark`